 Yes.
 You should know that our terpenes are 100% legal and they don't contain cannabis in any form--so they can't get you high!
 We only carry non-cannabis derived terpenes.
 Abstrax terpenes are sourced from naturally derived ingredients and do not contain CBD, THC or any illegal substances.
 Which almost answers the next question...

 Can Terpenes Get You High?

-The answer is simple: Absolutely not.
+The answer is simple?
+Absolutely not.
 As mentioned above, our terpenes are NON-Cannabis derived and therefore have no psychoactive effects.
-Our are sourced from naturally derived ingredients and do not contain CBD, THC or any illegal substances.
+They’re sourced from naturally derived ingredients and do not contain CBD, THC or any illegal substances.

-Terpenes can temporarily affect your mood, have short-term anti-inflammatory properties, can temporarily increase energy, and some can even help you fall asleep but they don't have psychoactive effects.
+Terpenes can temporarily affect your mood, have short-term anti-inflammatory properties, can temporarily increase energy, and some can even help you fall asleep, but they don't have psychoactive effects.
 Honestly, science is only just now scratching the surface on all the benefits that terpenes have to offer.
-But what are terpenes?